eddelbuettel/rcppquantuccia/README.md

 ### Status

 Access to current calendaring functions from QuantLib in an easy-to-build smaller package.

-All code is current to the current QuantLib release 1.24, but not all calendars are implemented yet (but that is now easy to change); similarly a few more business-day conventions can be added.
+All code is current to the current QuantLib release 1.24, but not all calendars are implemented yet (but that is now easy to change).

 ### Brief History

-This package started as a brief (somewhat experimental port) of [Quantuccia](https://github.com/pcaspers/Quantuccia) (see next section) to R by means of Rcpp.
+This package started as an integration of the (somewhat experimental) [Quantuccia](https://github.com/pcaspers/Quantuccia) (see next section) to R by means of Rcpp.

-But as [Quantuccia](https://github.com/pcaspers/Quantuccia) stalled work beyond its initial proof of concept, so did this repo.
+But [Quantuccia](https://github.com/pcaspers/Quantuccia) did not continue beyond its initial proof of concept.
 As of release 0.0.5, we have now refocused it on an _even smaller subset_ of [QuantLib](https://github.com/lballabio/quantlib): just the calendaring.
-So code for pricers, math, ... that was in [Quantuccia](https://github.com/pcaspers/Quantuccia) has been removed.
+So code for pricers, math, models, schedules, ... that was in [Quantuccia](https://github.com/pcaspers/Quantuccia) has been removed.

 But the calendaring, along with all its support code, is now current with the current [QuantLib](https://github.com/lballabio/quantlib) release which, as of this writing, is 1.24.
-(It is not complete as there are more calendars to integrate but that is straightforward.)
+(It is not complete as there are more calendars to integrate but that is now straightforward.)

 ### So what is Quantuccia?